TanyaS08/TanyaDoesScience/content/authors/admin/_index.md

 - Visitors
 ---

-A Scientist in training who loves playing outside in the mountains and wants to understand why communities are structured the way that they are.
-Being the ~~maths geek~~ nerd that I am I've started dabbling in computational approaches to hopefully help us improve our understanding and to begin drawing more global patterns and conclusions.
-Current interests include (but are not limited to): predicting ecological networks, species traits and the role of scale as a member of the amazing (if you ask me) {{% mention "PoisotLab" %}} along with a (seemingly) ever growing list of side projects.
+A Scientist in training (and self-diagnosed theoretical ecologist) who loves playing outside in the mountains and wants to understand why communities are structured the way that they are.
+Being the ~~maths geek~~ nerd that I am I've started dabbling in the computational side of things as part of my PhD to hopefully help us improve our understanding and ability to begin drawing more global generalisations - although I often find myself reverting back to my microecology roots and getting caught up in the weeds a times 🙈.
+Current interests include (but are not limited to): ecological networks, species traits, the role of scale and how all *that* fits together as a member of the **amazing** (if you ask me) {{% mention "PoisotLab" %}} along with a (seemingly) ever growing list of side projects.

  A plant ecologist by inclination I can usually be found gushing about how cute a particular grass (or succulent) is, hanging off of the side of a mountain or going on bike-ventures to various coffee shops.
-When the weather forces me indoors I'm most likely spending way more time than I need to trying to automate a process that could be done in a few minutes, exercising my creative side (have to keep the option for scientific illustration open 😉) or I'm trying to find new (and pretty) ways in which to visualise data and results i.e. combining my love for programming with my inner artist.
+When the weather forces me indoors I'm most likely spending way more time than I need to trying to automate a process that could be done in a few minutes, exercising my creative side (I have a fortnightly comic for the [Ecology for the Masses](https://ecologyforthemasses.com/) blog) or trying to find new (and pretty) ways in which to visualise data and results *i.e.* combining my geeky self with my artistic alter-ego.